 The objective of the Upland Game Bird Account Grant Program (UGBAGP) is to implement projects which benefit upland game bird populations and the habitats upon which they depend with the goal of ensuring that sustainable populations of these species persist in perpetuity in order to provide continued hunting opportunity and other public uses.
 The UGBAGP will accomplish this by funding:

-- Projects and activities that provide demonstrable and measureable benefits to upland game species by increasing the quality and/or quantity of available habitats;
+- Projects and activities that provide demonstrable and measurable benefits to upland game species by increasing the quality and/or quantity of available habitats;

 - Projects which increase our knowledge and understanding of the scope and impact of inter-specific competition, predation, and disease;